I-Waffuru-I/novella/README.md

 <div align="center">
 <h1>Novella</h1>
-`A simple declarative narrative writing tool.`
+<i>A simple declarative narrative writing tool.</i>
 </div>
 <br />

 Write your story as a text file with inline tags, run it through *Novella* and receive a *pdf* as output with all decorations applied.
-This is a convenience tool made to facilitate the writing of narrative stories and exporting them into *pdf*s.
+This is a convenience tool made to facilitate the writing of narrative stories and exporting them easily.

 ---
 The project started as a way to provide customization options for styling text.
 I'm a fan of adding colourization to characters, tying in with their personality & vibe.
-When a story stretches on for hundreds of pages, adding the colour each time is a redundant task, and error-prone.
+When a story stretches on for hundreds of pages, adding the colour each time is a redundant and error-prone task.
 Even worse, deciding the colour of one character doesn't match anymore, and needing to update it *everywhere* in the document.
 Not cool.

 This self-made problem is solved by this self-made solution :)

 > This project is far from complete, but the core functionality is present.
 I intend to revamp a lot of tags to Markdown-like notation, as it's more intuitive, plus expanding the features available.

+## Installation
+Currently, the only way to install *Novella* is to build it from source.
+This will require the Rust toolchain to be installed on your device, as `cargo` is used.
+1. Clone this repository
+2. Move into the directory
+3. run `cargo build --release`
+4. The executable will be located at `./target/release/novella`, which you can move where you want, or add to your PATH.

 ## Documentation